DOAJ/doaj/static_content/apply/content/guide.md

 ---

+## Specific cases: exceptions and conditions

+- ### Arts and humanities journals
+   - For these subjects only, DOAJ can accept journals that undertake editorial review, rather than peer review.
+Editorial review must be handled with a minimum of two editors.

+- ### Case reports journals
+   - DOAJ only considers case reports as research if they include the retrospective analysis of more than three clinical cases and/or a literature review.
+Before applying, make sure that the journal has published at least five articles per year that meet this definition.

+- ### Law journals
+   - Law journals must undertake a peer review process to be included in DOAJ.
+However, an exception is made for US law journals where editorial review is an accepted practice in this field and has been traditionally used for over a century.

+- ### Student-run journals
+   - If a journal is run by a student body, there must be an advisory board for the journal where at least two members have a PhD or equivalent qualification.

+- ### Journals that have flipped to open access
+   - Where a journal was previously published as a subscription or hybrid journal and has now flipped to a fully open access model, this information must be clearly displayed:
+      - The date of the change to fully open access
+      - The availability of the archive material (open access, free, or paywalled)
+      - Reuse rights of the archive material (all rights reserved or open license)
+   - For a journal to be included in DOAJ, the latest volume must be completely open access.
+DOAJ does not accept journals where the current material is a mixture of open and restricted licenses.

+- ### Mirror journals
+   - A mirror journal is a fully open access version of an existing subscription journal, with the same editorial board, aims and scope, and peer review processes and policies.
+The journal may have a similar name as the subscription title, but it has a different ISSN.
+DOAJ will currently accept mirror journals if they meet the usual inclusion criteria.

+---

 ## Editorial disclaimer

 The applicant is responsible for providing accurate information when applying.
 If the information provided is not sufficient or is incomplete, the application will be rejected.